 AIHW 2019b.
 Australian Burden of Disease Study: impact and causes of illness and death in Australia 2015.
 Australian Burden of Disease series no.19.
 Cat. no. BOD 22.
 Canberra: AIHW.

 Department of Health 2019.
 Australia’s Physical Activity and Sedentary Behaviour Guidelines and the Australian 24-Hour Movement Guidelines.
 Canberra: Department of Health.

 Cole TJ, Bellizzi MC, Flegal KM & Dietz WH 2000.
 Establishing a standard definition for child overweight and obesity worldwide: international survey.
 BMJ 320:1240–3.

 NHMRC (National Health and Medical Research Council) 2013.
 Clinical practice guidelines for the management of overweight and obesity in adults, adolescents and children in Australia.
-Melbourne: NHMRC.
+Canberra: NHMRC.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.